 Also Read: Product Life Cycle of Apple iPod

 ‘Product’ is the most crucial part of the marketing mix.
-It is the first P of the marketing.
+It is the first P of the marketing mix.
 To understand what a product is, one must realize the fact that a product is a mortal.

-In this article, I explain to you the concept of the Product Life cycle, in detail, with the help of the example of the Apple iPhone.
+In this article, I explain to you the concept of the Product Life cycle, in detail, with the help of the example of an Apple iPhone.

 Also, for each of the stages, there are certain Marketing strategies which you can use as a marketer.